namerror/namerror.github.io/_posts/2025-02-11-learning-hardware-with-kim-1.md

 > As you can see, it loads from $40 and performs AND with $1700 using **BIT** which results in the overflow (bit 6) flag V=0 when switch 6 is closed, hence breaking the loop.

 However, it is weird that when I load $1700 first, and **BIT** that with $40, the program never breaks from the loop.
 The problem now still remains unresolved, I've been troubled by that for a long time...
 Anyways, at least I have one version that works.

+#### ***02-17-2025 update***

+Just finished Lab 2.
+Below are some example programs

+    0200	AD	LDA
+    0201	00
+    0202	17
+    0203	C9	CMP
+    0204	DB
+    0205	D0	BNE
+    0206	F9
+    0207	AD	LDA
+    0208	00
+    0209	17
+    020A	C9	CMP
+    020B	7E
+    020C	D0	BNE
+    020D	F9
+    020E	00	BRK

+> This program waits for swiches 2 and 5 to be closed at the same time and then for switches 0 and 7 to be closed at the same time.
+> The way it works is using ***CMP*** (compare), instead of comparing by bit, this operation compares by a whole byte (the hexadecimal), therefore it would only return 0 if the exact switches are closed.

+Here is a program (longest program in Lab 2) that waits for either switch 2 to be closed followed by switch 5 or switch 5 followed by switch 2, only one at a time

+    0200	AD	LDA
+    0201	00
+    0202	17
+    0203	C9	CMP
+    0204	DF
+    0205	F0	BEQ
+    0206	04
+    0207	C9	CMP
+    0208	FB
+    0209	D0	BNE
+    020A	F5
+    020B	AD	LDA
+    020C	00
+    020D	17
+    020E	C9	CMP
+    020F	DB
+    0210	D0	BNE
+    0211	EE
+    0212	00	BRK